Shanster695/nhl_draft_ranker/README.md

 A detailed breakdown of the bonuses, penalties, and multipliers applied to the player's final Draft Score.

 ## Model Configuration
-The ranking model is intentionally transparent.
 All scoring weights and league adjustments are stored in external JSON configuration files.
 Users can fork the project and create their own ranking model by adjusting these values.

-When you download it, you will have to run scraper.py, which will generate a "draft_(YEAR).json" file.
+When you download it, you will have to get an API key from ParseBot, run scraper.py, which will generate a "draft_(YEAR).json" file.
 Then run ranker.py which will apply the ranking tool and output "ranked_(YEAR).json."
 The website itself grabs data from the ranked.json file.

 ## Data Updates
 The ranking system uses Actions to periodically refresh prospect data.